CodepediaOrg/demo-rest-jersey-spring/README.md

 3. change to the root folder of the project and excute the following maven command
   * `mvn clean install jetty:run  -Djetty.port=8888 -DskipTests=true`
   * now the REST api is up and running with Jetty on `localhost:8888`

-  * **note:** you could run a similar configuration from Eclipse if you have the m2e plugin installed
+**Note:** you could run a similar configuration from Eclipse if you have the m2e plugin installed - see pic below

+**Note:** after you `mvn install` the application, you can deploy the generated __.war__ file in any web container like Tomcat for example.

 ## Testing the project